 Work order management systems (WOMS) are all about visibility and access.
 As the head of your operation, you want a work order management tool that allows you and your field team to access work orders from anywhere, on a variety of devices.
 But there are other features to keep an eye out for when selecting a WOMS.
 You want a system that enables your team to access as much information as possible about those work orders.

 Transitioning from paper to digital work orders is great—an essential step in modernizing your operation and increasing its efficiency.
-But you also want to be looking for how integrated those digital work orders are with other aspects of your operation.
-Because the more information you can equip your techs with, the higher your first-time fix rate, productivity, and customer satisfaction will rise.
+You should also look at how those digital work orders will integrate with other aspects of your operation.
+Because the more information you can equip your techs with, the higher your first-time fix rate, productivity, and customer satisfaction will be.

 Look for a WOMS that include customer histories, parts descriptions, and even information and instructions tailored to specific tasks.
 The best work order management tools are sophisticated platforms that deliver more than just end-to-end work order visibility.